 Both payment gateways offer similar in-system settings, so which you choose for your integration is entirely dictated by your business’s needs.
 PayPal is commonly acknowledged as being more approachable for new businesses, while Authorize.NET is better known for its extensiveness and flexibility.

-But if neither of these services are preferable to your business, you can once again turn to both Zapier and the Axis API library to look into external integrations; where the end event is to enroll your user into a Course or Class.
+But if neither of these services are preferable to your business, you can once again turn to both Zapier and Axis LMS API library to look into external integrations; where the end event is to enroll your user into a Course or Class.